steadramon/ESPGeiger/README.md

 For example, if you have an esp8266 and a generic pulse counter, use `esp8266_pulse-firmware.bin` - an ESP32 with a GC10 - `esp32_gc10-firmware.bin`

+All build files have an OLED option if you are using a SD1306 OLED display.

+There are additional builds with special features:

+ - `espgeigerhw` - build for the ESPGeiger HW geiger counter
+ - `minpulse` - this is a build without any 3rd party output other than web config
+ - `no_pcnt` - disables PCNT (hardware) counting for ESP32 devices
+ - `cajoe_iotgm` - build for the CaJoe IOT GM with ESP32 on board

 Use a tool such as esptool.py to flash the firmware to your ESP device.

 ### Building your own image